 Finally, you should upload the key to git following these steps:

-Access your git account settings and follow these steps below
+Access your git account settings and follow the steps below:

 - Click in “SSH Keys” on the left-hand side